 How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

-They lay their eggs in moist soil and can cause damage to the plant if not dealt with promptly.
+These pests lay their eggs in damp soil and can cause significant damage to your plants if left unchecked.

 What Are Fungus Gnats